Blue-Giant/MSDNN2ellipticPDEs/README.md

 This repository contains the code for the following paper:

-# A DNN-based algorithm for multi-scale elliptic problems
+# A multi-scale DNN algorithm for nonlinear elliptic equations with multiple scales
 created by Xi-An Li, Zhi-Qin John, Xu and Lei Zhang

 [[Paper]](https://arxiv.org/abs/2009.14597)